The kernel of graph indices for vector search: Fast SVG construction with bounded out-degree

 the computation can be carried out using random features (RF) \citep{rahimi_random_2007,reid_simplex_2023,liu_random_2022,sernau_all_2024}.
 However, the literature has understandably concentrated on approximating the central portion of kernels instead of their tails (e.g., for exponential kernels, where $K_{\textsc{exp}} (\vect{x}, \vect{x}') \approx 0_+$).
-Since \cref{eq:candidate_pursuit_search_features} is concerned with the tails (notice the small values in the attention area in \cref{fig:svg_cartoon_attention}), new RF techniques would be needed.
+Since \zcref{eq:candidate_pursuit_search_features} is concerned with the tails (notice the small values in the attention area in \zcref{fig:svg_cartoon_attention}), new RF techniques would be needed.
 This is an interesting future line of work.

-\textbf{Computational complexity.} \Cref{algo:candidate_pursuit} involves solving a least squares problems on the simplex in \cref{line:kernel_svm_separation_max_degree1} with $2M$ variables.
-Since this problem is convex and $M \ll n$, the computational complexity is drastically reduced from $O(n^3)$ to $O(M^3)$.
-Implementing \cref{line:candidate_pursuit_search} in \cref{algo:candidate_pursuit} using a vector search index (e.g., by searching the SVG-L0 graph as we incrementally build it), the complexity of \cref{algo:candidate_pursuit} becomes sublinear in the number of indexed vectors.
-All in all, SVG-L0 has complexity similar to other existing graph indices \citep{malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019}.
+\textbf{Computational complexity.} \zcref{algo:candidate_pursuit} involves solving a least squares problems on the simplex in Line~\zcref[noname]{line:kernel_svm_separation_max_degree1} with $2M$ variables.
+Thus, the complexity of the sub-problem is drastically reduced from $O(n^2)$ to $O(M^2)$ when using the multiplicative algorithm from \zcref{sec:multiplicative_updates}.
+Implementing Line~\zcref[noname]{line:candidate_pursuit_search} in \zcref{algo:candidate_pursuit} using a vector search index that typically offer $O(\log n)$ complexity, the complexity of \zcref{algo:candidate_pursuit} becomes sublinear in the number of indexed vectors.
+When running \zcref{algo:candidate_pursuit} for each node in the graph, the total SVG-L0 construction complexity is $O(n(M^2 + \log n))$.
+This complexity, as function of $n$, is similar to other existing graph indices \citep{malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019}.